pavanmishra/lesswebpy/README.md

 ```

 Only a part of web.py request handling has been masked with `less.web`.
 Rest of them are required to
-do what they already did.
+do what they did already.

 ```python
 import web